FREE USA Shipping (LOWER 48) - Discounted Worldwide Shipping - 0% Financing Available

 Avoiding these triggers when possible, especially the triggers relating to substance use, may help to reduce the incidence of restless leg syndrome.

 Restless leg syndrome can be treated with medicines.
-Most doctors, however, will typically recommend life style changes before trying medical treatments.
-Exercise can help to reduce the symptoms of restless leg syndrome as well as avoiding triggers before bedtime.
+Most doctors, however, will typically recommend lifestyle changes before trying medical treatments.
+Exercise and avoiding triggers before bedtime can help to reduce the symptoms of restless leg syndrome.
 Other measures like massages and hot baths may also be helpful.

 Narcolepsy